hideo0106/gha-aws-oidc-bootstrap/policies/README.md

 ## Policy Files

-- **lambda.json**: Grants `lambda:InvokeFunction`, `lambda:UpdateFunctionCode`, and `lambda:GetFunction` permissions for the Lambda function `greateightgoals-website-updater` in `us-east-1`.
-Edit this file to add or remove Lambda permissions as needed.
+- **lambda.json**: Example policy for granting Lambda function permissions.
+Replace `<region>`, `<account>`, and `<function-name>` in the `Resource` field with your actual AWS Lambda function details.
+Only grant the minimum actions your workflow requires (e.g., `lambda:InvokeFunction`).
-- **cloudwatch-logs.json**: (Optional) Grants permissions to create and write to CloudWatch Logs.
-Only keep if your workflows or Lambda functions require log access.
+- **cloudwatch-logs.json**: (Optional) Example policy for granting permissions to create and write to CloudWatch Logs.
+Only include if your workflows or Lambda functions require log access.
+Update the `Resource` field as needed.
-- **s3-readonly.json**: (Optional) Grants read-only S3 access to a specified bucket.
-Edit or remove as needed.
+- **s3-readonly.json**: (Optional) Example policy for granting read-only S3 access to a specified bucket.
+Replace the bucket name and region in the `Resource` field with your actual S3 bucket details.
+Only include if your workflow needs S3 read access.

 ## Usage